 Mr. Eva joined the Corporation in 2013 as Vice President, Development, and progressed to Senior Vice President and later to Chief Executive Officer of CPC, the power subsidiary of the Corporation.
 On January 1, 2017, Mr. Eva was appointed to the position of Chief Executive Officer of the Corporation and became a member of the Board.
-Prior to joining the Corporation, Mr. Eva was the Vice President, Development at Renewable Energy Developers Inc. ("ReD"), and Project Management Director at Sprott Power Corp. (the predecessor to ReD) from February 2011 until it was acquired by the Corporation in 2013.
-Mr. Eva is a registered professional engineer in the province of Ontario, holds the Chartered Financial Analyst designation, received a Masters of Engineering (M.Eng) in Mechanical Engineering from the University of Waterloo, and a Bachelor of Science (BSc.Hons) in Mechanical Engineering from Queen's University.
+Prior to joining the Corporation, Mr. Eva was the Vice President, Development at Renewable Energy Developers Inc. ("ReD"), and Project Management Director at Sprott Power Corp. (the predcessor to ReD) from February 2011 until it was acquired by the Corporation in 2013.
+In 2022, Mr. Eva was elected to the Canadian Renewable Energy Association board of directors for a three-year term.
+Mr. Eva is a registered professional engineer in the province of Ontario, holds the University of Waterloo, and a Bachelor of Science (BSc.Hons) in Mechanical Engineering from Queen's University.